-Six robbers attack two Hamilton stores armed with machete, hockey stick, machete, screwdriver
+Six robbers attack two Hamilton stores armed with machete, hockey stick, screwdriver

 "Meanwhile, the owner of the Thirsty Liquor Store was threatened with a hockey stick."

-A member of the public, who witnessed the liquor store robbery and went to help was stabbed with a screwdriver outside the store as the group escaped, he said.

-"They stole a large quantity of cigarettes, alcohol and cash tills before leaving in the two stolen vehicles - a white Mazda Familia stationwagon and a white Honda Civic," Moore said.
+The offenders stole a large quantity of cigarettes, alcohol and cash tills before leaving in the two stolen cars - a white Mazda Familia station wagon and a white Honda Civic, Moore said.

-The dairy owner and the witness were treated for their injuries and are recovering, he said.
+The dairy owner and the witness were treated for their injuries and were recovering, he said.

 All the victims have been offered support.

-"Due to the serious nature of this offending it's imperative we identify those involved as soon as possible.
+"Due to the serious nature of this offending it's imperative we identify those involved as soon as possible," Moore said.

 "We encourage the public to come forward with any information that can help us locate them and hold them accountable.